Customer Success Salaries Will Increase (And Other Predictions)

 Lightstep uses Catalyst to automate standard looks and views of customer data, provide in-depth reporting, and see exactly what they want to see, where and how they want to see it.
 Everything is built around tracking outcomes and KPIs in the most efficient way possible, which leaves more time for their CSMs to focus on the highest value tasks.

 Without a map, you’ll never get to where you want to go.
 Getting mutual agreement with customers about their milestones and KPIs on a quarterly basis is critical to ensuring your customers achieve their desired outcomes.
 Things can change rapidly for your customers, so their goals and the plans to accomplish them need to be revisited regularly.
 Customer Success plans should always be viewed as living, shared documents that change as the journey progresses.
 Success will always be a collaborative effort, so ensuring communication is always transparent and that goals are always updated and aligned is critical.

-Thank you Tyler and Lightstep for taking the time to discuss the future of Customer Success with us.
+Thank you Tyrone and Lightstep for taking the time to discuss the future of Customer Success with us.
 For more information about Lightstep, click here.
 And if you’re interested in continuing down this rabbit hole of CS predictions, check out our 100+ page eBook on that very topic.
 You can read The Future of Customer Success here anytime.

 Stories, best practices and thought leadership from the customer success community.